volodymyrhudyma/blog/content/blog/2020-05-17-template-literals-in-javascript.md

 ## Escaping placeholders

-In the template strings, placeholder expressions has special meanings, so it's not possible to use the following pattern without escaping `` `I love ${apple}` ``.
+In the template strings, placeholder expressions have special meanings, so it's not possible to use the following pattern without escaping `` `I love ${apple}` ``.

 Let's try: